Cross-paper relevance

 Statutory Basis: Protection of Human Rights Act, 1993

-The Protection of Human Rights (Amendment) Act, 2019 introduced important changes to the composition and jurisdiction of the NHRC.
+The Protection of Human Rights (Amendment) Act, 2019 introduced important changes to the composition, eligibility, and term of NHRC members.

 Composition of the NHRC

-• Chairperson: A person who has been the Chief Justice of India or a Judge of the Supreme Court (the original Act restricted this to retired CJIs only; the 2019 amendment expanded eligibility to include retired SC Judges)
+• Chairperson: A person who has been the Chief Justice of India or a Judge of the Supreme Court (original Act restricted this to retired CJIs only; the 2019 amendment expanded eligibility to include retired SC Judges)

 Ex-officio Members: The chairpersons of the following national commissions serve as deemed members of the NHRC: National Commission for Scheduled Castes (NCSC), National Commission for Scheduled Tribes (NCST), National Commission for Women (NCW), National Commission for Minorities (NCM), National Commission for Backward Classes (NCBC), National Commission for Protection of Child Rights (NCPCR), and the Chief Commissioner for Persons with Disabilities.